low fodmap ✓ | gluten-free ✓ | nut-free ✓ | lactose-free ✓ | soy-free ✓ | vegetarian ✓

 To read the step-by-step instructions scroll at the end of this page.

-what flour to use to make these cupcakes?
+what flour to use to make this cake?

 I like to use my universal homemade gluten-free flour blend, if you can’t make that one, you can try with any gluten-free flour mix (just make sure it contains xanthan gum because that helps in binding the dough).
 The final result using different flour mix might vary slightly, depending on what flours your mix contains.